tenfyzhong/n8n-free/README.md

 4. Navigate to **Project Settings > API** and find your **Project URL** and **annon public legacy API key**.
 You will need these in the next step.

+5. To ensure a secure connection to your database, you should configure SSL.
+In your Supabase project, go to **Project Settings > Database**.
+Scroll down to **SSL Configuration** and enable it.

 ### 3. Create a Hugging Face Space

 1. Go to [Hugging Face Spaces](https://huggingface.co/new-space) and create a new Space.